Rising senior shows versatility, hopeful to earn spot on U.S. Collegiate National Team

 By coaching at CSU, Coulter was able to return to her hometown.
 A 1996 graduate of Rocky Mountain High School in Fort Collins, Coulter spent her childhood watching CSU volleyball.
 She attended matches at Moby Arena, and beginning at the age of 14, even kept a three-ring binder full of newspaper clippings.

-Over the past two seasons, CSU has earned eight All-Mountain West selections and six AVCA All-Region nods.
-Coulter has tutored some of the program's top defensive specialists, including Izzy Gaulia - who ranks second for career digs - Cassidy Denny - whose .952 serve percentage in 2013 ranked second all-time for a true freshman - and Jaime Colaizzi - who as a sophomore in 2013 had 26 double-figure dig matches (tied for fourth), including 23 in a three-set win over Air Force (fifth-most for a three-set match).
+Coulter has tutored some of the program's top defensive specialists, including Izzy Gaulia - who ranks third for career digs - Cassidy Denny - whose .952 serve percentage in 2013 ranked second all-time for a true freshman - and Jaime Colaizzi - a 2014 All-Mountain West Honorable Mention selection.
+In 2014, Colaizzi became the 11th CSU player to ever reach 1,000 career digs, and she's expected to finish her career ranked in the top three of CSU's record books.

 Away from the court, she plays a large role in CSU's development process as the program's recruiting coordinator.
-She is also instrumental to the Rams' academic success, which has been shown with the team's 18 Mountain West Academic All-Conference selections over the past two seasons, in addition to an Academic All-American.
+She is also instrumental to the Rams' academic success, which has been shown with the team's 25 Mountain West Academic All-Conference selections during Coulter's three-year tenure in Fort Collins, in addition to an Academic All-American.

 Prior to her time at CSU, Coulter spent one season (2011) as an assistant coach at Georgia, training the Bulldogs' outside hitters and liberos, as well as coordinating camps, planning freshman transition and working with academics.